arizonatribe/attainia-web-components/README.md

 ### Error Message

-A very simple company branded (Attainia) styling around a basic `<div>` with error message text inside
+Simple styling around a basic `<div>` that holds error messages

 ### Login

-Renders the Attainia user authentication component, which expects an email and password to be provided.
+Renders a componet for username/password authentication.
 Additionally it links to [password reset](#password-help) and [user registration](#user-registration) components.

 __options__:
 * `email` - [`String`] Optionally you can pre-populate the email field on the Login form